Generalization ability and Vulnerabilities to adversarial perturbations: Two sides of the same coin: Introduction

-Therefore, to utilize DL's capability in high-stakes domains, it is imperative that we build more transparent and safer DL models.
-Earlier studies had tackled this necessity and aimed to investigate DNNs' internal operations that determine their decisions/predictions, which fall into two categories.
-The first line of studies estimated the influence of inputs on DNNs' decisions.
-Specifically, several studies utilized gradient-based analysis \cite{GradCAM, IntegratedGradient, Gradient2}, layerwise relevance propagation assigned individual neurons' relevance using backpropagation-like rules \cite{LRP}, and occlusion analysis measured the influence of input patches \cite{grad3}.
-The second line of studies focused on analyzing hidden layer representations (HLRs).
-The feature visualization \cite{feature, carter2019activation} inverted DL models to identify optimal features that can drive certain hidden layers.
-TCAV used examples with and without human-annotated concepts to train a secondary model to learn concept vectors \cite{TCAV}.
+Then, two important questions arise.
+How do individual layers evolve?
+And how do they contribute to DNNs' decisions?
+Multiple studies have been dedicated to answer these questions, which has led to a subfield of DL named `explainable AI’, and fall into three categories.
+The first line of studies estimated inputs’ influence on DNNs' decisions.
+Specifically, several studies utilized the gradient-based analysis \cite{GradCAM, IntegratedGradient, Gradient2}, the layerwise relevance propagation that assigns individual neurons' relevance using backpropagation-like rules \cite{LRP} and the occlusion analysis that measured input patches’ influence \cite{grad3}.
+The second line of studies focused on analyzing hidden layer representations.
+The feature visualization \cite{feature, carter2019activation} inverted DNNs to identify optimal features that can drive certain hidden layers.
+Testing with concept activation vectors (TCAV) used examples with and without human-annotated concepts to train a secondary model to learn concept vectors \cite{TCAV}.
 Once the secondary model is trained, it can evaluate the influence of concept vectors on DL models.
-Further, a few studies measured direct relationships between HLRs' and DNNs' decisions \cite{Alain2016, library}.
+Finally, the third line of studies evaluated direct relationships between hidden layer representations and DNNs' decisions \cite{alain2018understanding, library}.

-As DNNs successively transform representations from a layer to another, HLRs in each layer represent intermediate stages of DNNs' operations, and thus, characterizing them can shed a light on their internal operations underlying their decisions.
-However, DNNs have a large number of hidden units in each layer, and their responses vary highly (due to diverse input patterns and nonlinear operations in the DL models), making the characterization of HLRs extremely challenging.
-Then, how do we characterize HLRs without knowing the layer-specific rules?
-One possibility is to compare HLRs from the same layer with one another to capture HLRs' underlying patterns, each of which could reflect DNNs' internal codes essential to their operations.

-With this possibility in mind, we turned to self-organization map (SOM), an unsupervised competitive learning algorithm \cite{som2, Kohonen:2007}, to analyze HLRs of DNNs.
-We tested 4 internal layers of 3 popular DL models, and our SOM-based analysis suggests that HLRs can be mapped onto a finite number of internal codes linked to labels of inputs, raising the possibility that SOM can identify the functional codes (FnC) of DNNs.
-Encouraged by this observation, we further analyzed the FnC obtained by SOM.
-Specifically, we employed model inversion to obtain input features that correspond to the internal codes identified by SOM and probed how perturbations induced by adversarial perturbations propagate through DNNs.